 Shopping enthusiasts will love Delray’s one-of-a-kind boutiques with the latest fashions, home decor, artwork, and accessories.
 Check out Delray Beach’s Green Market every Saturday at Old School Square Park from 9 AM to 2 PM for a large variety of seasonal fruits, vegetables, and other food vendors.

 The market even has live music, flowers, and plants, offering fun for the entire family.
 Try the product and food samples you want to become more familiar with.
 This is where I learned to love plant-based foods.

 If you are looking for a lively and bustling place to hang out, then Atlantic Avenue is the spot.
 This palm-tree-lined strip covers several blocks and is lined with gourmet restaurants, cafes, chic bars, and boutique shops.
 Whether you are in the mood for a romantic candlelit dinner or a fun night out with friends, check out the Avenue’s vibrant culture.

 Nearby, Artists Alley is a great place to take Instagram-worthy photos.

 Silverball Pinball Museum

-I’d be lying if I didn’t tell you that the Silverball Retro Arcade is one of my favorite spots to visit in all of South Florida.
-This fantastic museum has a collection of retro 1930s to 1980’s collectible pinball games.
+I’d be lying if I didn’t tell you that the Silverball Retro Arcade is one of my favorite spots in South Florida.
+This fantastic museum has a collection of retro 1930s to 1980s collectible pinball games.
 The thrilling game room is home to flashy video games from times past, pool tables, classic arcade games, and a full-service restaurant.

 There is a separate bar area at Silverball Retro Arcade for unwinding after a hard day at work.
 This arcade screams Baby Boomer, Generation X’er, and Millennials surprisingly in the same manner—game lovers unite!